 * background measurements have been subtracted from the monitoring results

 Although the area samples collected in the vicinity of the exhaust vent were higher than those seen for on-board and onshore personal samples, the main difference between the two sample types were restricted to naphthalene.
-As shown in Table 12, the vapour concentration of pyrene and benzo[a]pyrene in the area samples near exhaust vents were higher than those seen in the personal samples.
+As shown in Table 12, the concentrations of naphthalene, pyrene and benzo[a]pyrene in the area samples near exhaust vents were higher than those seen in the personal samples.
 The naphthalene vapour levels in the area samples rose to as high as 1.5 mg/m3, exceeding the German reference value for 8 hour exposures, in one barge loading operation (‘blue’), yet neither the bulk nor the condensate product showed an elevated naphthalene level (Tables 8 and 9).
 It is worth noting that the area samples were not representative of personal exposures but intended to be merely source-related samples and as such should not even feature as worst-case exposure samples, as there is no requirement for the crew to spend extended time periods close to the exhaust vents.

 Table 12 Aromatic hydrocarbon vapour exposures in background and area samples near exhaust vents*